Waterton Lakes National Park is hiking nirvana in South Alberta, Canada.

 A right turn from the beach and through the small park adjacent to the Waterton National History Association leads directly to the historic location of Waterton's RCMP (Royal Canadian Mounted Police) detachment, constructed in 1926.

 It is common to see deer roaming through town.

-A walk north on Waterton Avenue, with Mount Crandell providing a bold background, delivers me back to the short pier at Emerald Bay for morning-light views of the Prince of Wales Hotel on the other side.
+A walk north on Waterton Avenue, with Mount Crandell providing a bold background, leads to the short pier at Emerald Bay for morning-light views of the Prince of Wales Hotel on the other side.

-Hwy 6 north provides me with the opportunity to stop at a viewpoint overlooking the Waterton Park Front for magnificent views of the Rocky Mountains behind rolling farm and ranch land.
-Beyond Twin Butte and Pincher Creek, I turn left at the intersection with Hwy 3.
+Highway 6 north provides the opportunity to stop at a viewpoint overlooking the Waterton Park Front Range for magnificent views of the Rocky Mountains behind rolling farm and ranch land where the mountains meet the prairies.

-At Hwy.
-3, I am driving west on the Cowboy Trail.
+At Highway 3, the drive proceeds west on the Cowboy Trail.